swapnil07-lang/Library-management-system/README.md

 A modern, full-stack Library Management System with a C backend and beautiful web frontend.

+> **⚠️ Important Note About Deployment:**
+> This application requires a **C backend server** running locally.
+The GitHub Pages deployment shows the frontend only.
+> To use the full application with all features, you must **run it locally** by following the installation instructions below.

 ## Features

 - 📚 **Book Management**: Add, view, and delete books